williamgilpin/howto/howto_github.md

 2. Make a GitHub account.
 You might consider applying to link your account to your school email via [GitHub for Education](https://education.github.com/).
 This comes with a lot of perks, like private repositories and free access to the [GitHub Copilot](https://github.com/features/copilot) plugin for VSCode and PyCharm.

 3. Create a local project folder on your computer containing code that you want to track.
-For example, you might want to create a folder for your course homeworks, or for these labs, or for your final project when the time comes.
+For example, you might want to create a folder for your course homeworks, or for labs, or for the final project.
 For now, let’s just make a test repository, to make sure that everything is working.

 ```
 $ mkdir test_repo